Underfloor air distribution

+a ceiling-distributed returns ventilation layout (UFAD-CDR) can dramatically reduce the risk of airborne transmission at both high and low ACHs.

 The UFAD system was originally introduced in the 1950s for rooms with high heat loads and raised floors systems for cable and equipment management (e.g. computer rooms, control centers, etc.).
 The system was introduced into office buildings in the 1970s in West Germany, with the addition of occupant-controlled localized supply diffusers.
 Nowadays UFAD system has achieved considerable acceptance in Europe, South Africa, and Japan.

 UFAD is often used in office buildings, particularly highly-reconfigurable and open plan offices where raised floors are desirable for cable management.
 UFAD is appropriate for a number of different building types including commercials, schools, churches, airports, museums, libraries, etc. Notable buildings using the UFAD system in North America include The New York Times Building, Bank of America Tower and San Francisco Federal Building.
 Careful considerations need to be made in the construction phase of UFAD systems to ensure a well-sealed plenum to avoid air leakage in UFAD supply plenums.